Sunday, January 10, 2010

 1 medium onion

-6 strips of bacon (or I cheat and buy the REAL bacon, bacon bits)
+6 strips of bacon (or I cheat and buy the REAL bacon, bacon pieces)

 1/2 cup chopped green onions